Can a landlord refuse to rent to me?

 Also a person cannot be discriminated against by association.

 Some examples of discrimination include using terms such as ‘rent supplement not accepted’, ‘professionals only’ in property ads; refusing to allow a person to view a property or let to them because they are in receipt of rent supplement, housing assistance or other social welfare payment, ending a tenancy or not renewing an agreement because they are in receipt of rent supplement, housing assistance or other social welfare payment.

-Whilst it is illegal to discriminate against those in receipt of rent supplement or HAP landlords are entitled to seek a market rent for the property and Rent Supplement doesn’t always cover this. where the accommodation is being offered in a person's own home, that is you are sharing with the home owner, a licencee agreement exists and the Equal Status Acts do not apply.
+Whilst it is illegal to discriminate against those in receipt of rent supplement or HAP landlords are entitled to seek a market rent for the property and rent supplement/HAP do not always cover this.
+Where the accommodation is being offered in a person's own home, that is you are sharing with the home owner, a licencee agreement exists and the Equal Status Acts do not apply.

 What to do